IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 ###### Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)

+Test 2 is a reactor where we used 2 baffles that was taped around the edges with Gorilla Glue Tape.
+The baffles were placed on the opposing side of the reactor at equidistances.
+The tape was used to ensure that the dye only travelled through the holes in the baffles.

 - opposing sides of the reactor
 - funky data cut it at around 4:25 pm